ekdms95/SimpleLuaTinkerHook/README.md

 ### This will works x64 too ?

-* Yes it can be used x86 x64 both.
+* Yes it can be used x86 x64 both. you have to modify something.